textileio/papers/draft.md

-Finally, the encrypted Record, its signature, and the IPLD linkage(s) from a Record to its antecedents are encrypted together using a *Replica* Key.
-Replica Keys allow Logs to be *replicated* by Peers on the network who do not have access to any content within the Record.
+Finally, the encrypted Record, its signature, and the IPLD linkage(s) from a Record to its antecedents are encrypted together using a *Service* Key.
+Service Keys allow Logs to be *transferred* to Peers on the network who do not have access to any content within the Record.
-Replicas can only see signatures and linkage(s) between Records.
-Again, Replica Keys are scoped to the Thread, allowing all Thread participants to use the same key for Replica access.
+Service providers can only see signatures and linkage(s) between Records.
+Again, Service Keys are scoped to the Thread, allowing all Thread participants to use the same key for Service access.

-Replica Key
+Service Key
-: The Replica Key is a symmetric key created by the Thread initializer (creator) and used to encrypt the entire Record before adding its payload to the Log.
+: The Service Key is a symmetric key created by the Thread initializer (creator) and used to encrypt the entire Record before adding its payload to the Log.

 Threads